nakhani/My_HW/README.md

 SQLite3 is a C library that provides a lightweight, disk-based database.
 It is also built into Python, which means you don’t have to install it separately.

+### threading

+The `threading` module in Python allows you to create, control, and manage multiple threads (smaller units of a process) in a program.
+It is essential for performing parallel execution of tasks to improve performance and responsiveness.

+### requests

+`requests` is a simple and elegant HTTP library for Python, built for human beings.
+It allows you to send HTTP requests with ease and handle responses efficiently.

+### sudoku

+`sudoku` is a Python library that provides tools for solving and generating Sudoku puzzles.
+It offers functions to create new puzzles, validate solutions, and perform other Sudoku-related operations.

 ## Setup and Installation

 To run the examples and projects in this repository, you'll need to install the required libraries.
 You can use the following commands to install them: